-This plan will also help collaboration efforts with Public Utilities and other private utility companies as they determine their utility needs.
-With a moratorium of 7 years on the excavation within newly constructed streets, and 3 years on repaved (overlaid) streets, it is critical that projects are planned and prioritized while considering planned future utility improvements.
+This plan helps collaborate efforts with Public Utilities and other private utility companies as they determine their utility needs.
+With a moratorium of 7 years on excavation within newly constructed streets, and 3 years on repaved (overlaid) streets, it is critical that projects are planned and prioritized with consideration of planned future utility improvements.

-Engineering's goal is to improve overall condition of the roadway network to a Fair condition.
+Engineering's goal is to improve overall condition of the roadway network to a Fair condition (minimum average OCI of 55 or greater).

-In addition to the decision tree noted above, Engineering will use the general OCI guidelines below to help provide a simple framework to help guide preservation, rehabilitation and reconstruction activities.
+In addition to the decision tree noted above, Engineering uses the general OCI guidelines and observes threshold timing in the service life to help provide a simple framework to help guide rehabilitation and reconstruction activities.

-Table 2 - OCI Maintenance Method Framework
+Table 4 - OCI Maintenance Method Framework